polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

 ## Classifier with Unbalanced Data

 At this point it looks like we are ready to build a classifier.
-We'll partition the data into training and testing sets in a 80:20 proportion.
+We'll partition the data into training and testing sets in 80:20 proportion.

 {{< highlight r >}}
 set.seed(13)